scaperothian/diamondhands-demo/_posts/2024-05-09-a-basic-theoretical-arbitrage-approach.md

 &nbsp;

-Now that we have an approach to our detection of arbitrage, we set PA to zero and say that there is a minimum investment amount to overcome gas and transaction fees, so we rearrange things to calculate the minimum investment as:
+With a baseline theory to describe arbitrage, we set PA to zero to attempt to derive the minimum investment amount to overcome gas and transaction fees.
+We solve for P0 (referred to below as Pmin) given PA = 0.
+Rearranging rearrange the previous equation results in:

 &nbsp;